-Organized by the World Sleep Day Committee of the World Association of Sleep Medicine (WASM), World Sleep Day occurs every year on March 17.
-Its main goal is raising awareness about the importance of sleep and the global need to tackle sleep disorders.
+Organized by the World Sleep Day Committee of the World Association of Sleep Medicine (WASM), World Sleep Day occurs every year on the third Friday in March.
+The goal is to raise awareness about the importance of sleep and the global need to tackle sleep disorders.

 We would like to take this opportunity to answer a few questions about the importance of sleep.